Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.0.md

 ## Major Changes

 - New game mode: Speedrun Shuffle!
 This is the same as Speedrun Mode, but you only play a few missions, in random order.
+  - You will get a selection of about 3 to 5 missions, targeting a playtime of under 1 hour.
+Look at the splits to see which missions you drew, and see if you can beat the par time!
+  - We will be starting a tournament for Speedrun Shuffle in July!
+Keep an eye on our [YouTube](https://www.youtube.com/@die4ever2005) and/or [Discord](https://mods4ever.com/discord)!
 - Significant fixes and improvements to GMDXv9 Randomizer!
 - Fixes to support Vanilla?
 Madder!
 2.0